 Having all girls, I have no experience with this just yet, but I will soon with my baby boy!
 Many of my boy mom friends have said that it’s easiest (and way less messy) to start by teaching their sons to potty sitting down.
 Once they have mastered this, you can move on to standing.
 At this point in time, using “toilet targets” can help with aim.
 Make it a game!
 Toddlers love games.
 You may even want to pick up a few extra toilet targets for your husband.
 Kidding!

-What items are on your Potty Training Must Have List?
+What items are on your Potty Training Must-Have List?
 We’d love to hear!
-Feel free to share in the comments section below.
 I’m getting ready to potty train baby girl number three.
 Wish me luck; she is definitely our feistiest little to date!
 I may have some new tips and tricks to share after this latest potty training adventure. 🙂